DFE-Digital/register-trainee-teachers/app/views/guidance/how_to_resolve_funding_and_bursary_errors.md

 Only French, Spanish and German are eligible for scholarships.

 ### Solution:
-Under the field ‘Course Subject One’ (API: course_subject_one') ensure you’ve specified French OR Spanish OR German as the course.
+Under the field ‘Course Subject One’ (API: course_subject_one) ensure you’ve specified French OR Spanish OR German as the course.

 To be eligible for funding we need to know which specific language they are